MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 ## Apply a provisioning package to Surface Hub

-There are two options for deploying provisioning packages to a Surface Hub.
-[During the first run wizard](#apply-a-provisioning-package-during-first-run), you can apply a provisioning package that installs certificates, or after the first-run program is complete, you can apply a provisioning package that configures settings, apps, and certificates by using [Settings](#apply-a-provisioning-package-using-settings-app).
+There are two ways of deploying provisioning packages to a Surface Hub:

+- [First run setup.](#apply-a-provisioning-package-during-first-run), you can apply a provisioning package to customize first run setup on Surface Hub across various options Wi-Fi settings, proxy settings, device account details, Azure AD join, device name and friendly name
+- [Settings app.](#apply-a-provisioning-package-using-settings-app).
+After first run setup, you can apply a provisioning package via the Settings app.

 ### Apply a provisioning package during first run